 If you're a fashion student, dressmaker or just an experimental crafter with a desire for making your own sewing patterns, this book is for you.
 It is ideal for someone with some experience of pattern cutting or someone who is very familiar with using sewing patterns but it's also a great book for a beginner to use in collaboration to learning pattern cutting.

 Winifred Aldrich covers both woven and stretch fabric pattern cutting techniques so there's something for everyone.

 Why is this book so good?

-If, like me, then you're not the generic size then buying patterns from the shops means that you're going to have to alter them anyway; that is, once you've worked out which line to cut out, not torn the super thin paper and not spilled your cup of tea on the pattern and dissolved the paper.
+If, like me, then you're not the generic size then buying patterns from the shops means that you're going to have to alter them anyway; that is, once you've worked out which line to cut out, not torn the super thin paper and not spilt your cup of tea on the pattern and dissolved the paper.
 Now is your chance to put in the same amount of effort but to get the perfect result from it.

 Metric Pattern Cutting really allows you to take control of your own pattern cutting.
 Winifred Aldrich shows you how to create the correct size, design, and construction for your project.
 There are instructions on how to make your own block patterns tailored to your measurements or for someone in particular.
 These block patterns form the perfect groundwork to help you create perfect fitting clothes right from the start.
 The book then progresses through any type of outfit you could imagine right through to the final details you may want to use in your designs.

 As well as using this book to design sewing patterns, I have also found it helpful over the years for design inspiration as well as for help drawing fashion flats; drawings that show exactly how a garment should look to someone making the garment.
 The green area below shows examples of how fashion flats look showing both front and back seam lines & details.